sleepyheead/Numpy-Tensorflow-ScikitLearn_Exercises/Issues-Installing-TensorFlow-2-with-GPU-support/Installing-TensorFlow-2-with-GPU-support.md

 ```

 It will take a while to be installed.
 After that, to make sure that CUDA is installed, run:

     `nvcc -V`

+`nvcc` stands for Nvidia CUDA Compiler nvcc.

 You would get an output similar to the following: